Bake It With Love

 3. Return the custard to your saucepan and stir over low heat until the crème anglaise thickens and the egg is completely cooked, about 4-5 minutes.
 DO NOT BOIL.

 Stored and re-heated days later, this bread pudding still has an amazing texture!
-Plus, our Irish Soda Bread Pudding is a great dessert for making ahead of time, as it can be assembled and refrigerated until you are ready to bake it last minute for a special occasion.
-Same holds true for the crème anglaise, it can also be made ahead of time and refrigerated until ready to serve!
+Plus, this is a great dessert for making ahead of time, as it can be assembled and refrigerated until you are ready to bake it last minute for a special occasion.

 Irish Soda Bread Pudding baked to perfection and ready to top with our Bailey's Creme Anglaise

-More Irish Recipes!
+🇮🇪 More Tasty Irish Recipes!

 • Irish Oatmeal Cake with Caramel Pecan Frosting